ib729/stuco/docs/development.md

 # Development Guide

-This guide is for developers extending or maintaining the Stuco system.
+This guide is for developers extending or maintaining the Student Council Payment System.
 Covers architecture, tech stack, structure, and workflows.

 ## Tech Stack